 NC State's campus facilities are home to many of our student activities and events.
-From screening films in the historic Witherspoon Student Center, joining Student Government meetings in Talley Student Union, participating in intramural sports at the Carmichael Complex, or watching one of University Theatre's student-directed plays in Frank Thompson Hall, students and visitors can have a variety of experiences all right here on campus.
+From screening films in the historic Witherspoon Student Center, joining Student Government meetings in Talley Student Union, participating in intramural sports at the Carmichael Complex, or watching one of University Theatre's plays in Frank Thompson Hall, students and visitors can have a variety of experiences all right here on campus.
 Here are just a few of the spots that serve our student activities and services.

 The Campus Cinema